 The visor is adjustable, so if you do find the visor being a bit long, you can always tilt the visor up and out of the way.

 Giro has very cleverly managed goggle integration on the Montaro.
 The visor tilts up high enough to store goggles beneath the visor.
 This is super handy for those who use goggles but don’t want to wear them while climbing etc. The back of the Montaro has a ‘goggle gripper’ on the rear of the helmet.
-This is a rubberized bit of the back three vents to stop the goggle strap sliding down.
+This is a rubberized section of the rear three vents to stop the goggle strap sliding down.